riya-spec/MAD/README.md

-# PWA-Login
+# PWA-Github
-A simple login website with PWA features.
+Device a PWA to fetch the github details for a particular person.

 # Install npm in Ubuntu
 sudo apt install npm